sjinno/aqua/README.md

 On other linux distros, you should probably be able to find formula for isntalling `sox`.

-On mac, probably `brew install sox`.
+On mac, probably you should be able to just run it.

+**Note**: Not supported for windows.

 ### Usage